 ABC’s of a Healthy Me Session Five: Watch session five of our FREE six-part online training, ABC’s of a Healthy Me.
 Session five reviews the healthy beverage best practice areas for promoting a healthy weight in children 0 to 5 years old in the ECE setting.
 Complete all six sessions to earn 1 continuing education unit.

-Centers for Disease Control and Prevention (CDC): CDC is helping our nation’s children grow up healthy and strong by creating resources to help partners improve obesity prevention programs and use nutrition standards.
+Centers for Disease Control and Prevention (CDC): The CDC is helping our nation’s children grow up healthy and strong by creating resources to help partners improve obesity prevention programs and use nutrition standards.
 Child care providers and parents can explore this document for information and practical strategies on healthy beverage consumption.

 Healthy Kids, Healthy Future: Healthy Kids, Healthy Future is a nationwide call-to-action that empowers child care and early education providers to make positive health changes in children that could last a lifetime.
 On their website, you can find tips, trainings and resources focused on providing healthy beverages.